nhoffmann/dungeoncrawl/DesignDocument.md

 3. Spawn monsters, draw them, and let the player kill them by walking into them
 4. Add health and a combat system that uses it
 5. Add healing potions
-6. Display a "game over" screen when the player dies
+6. Display a "Game Over" screen when the player dies
 7. Add the Amulet of Yala to the level and let the player win by reaching it

 ## Stretch Goals